Minimal Decision Dynamics and Contextual Probability: A Quantum Tug-of-War Model: Introduction

 \subsection{Organization of the paper}

 The remainder of this paper is organized as follows.
 Section~2 reviews the classical TOW decision-making model and clarifies the conditions under which it admits a non-contextual classical probabilistic description.
 Section~3 introduces the quantum extension of TOW (QTOW) and formulates its conservation-based unitary internal-state update rule.
 Section~4 analyzes decision making and probing operations as measurements, and examines the role of incompatibility and contextual probing within the QTOW framework.
-Section~5 presents the main theoretical result: the structural emergence of KCBS-type contextuality and the impossibility of a non-contextual classical embedding of the QTOW operation set.
+Section~5 presents KCBS-type contextuality as a representational diagnostic of the impossibility of a non-contextual classical embedding of the QTOW operation set under minimal-state constraints.
 Section~6 discusses the relation of the present framework to existing approaches in quantum cognition.
 Section~7 outlines the theoretical implications and experimental predictions arising from QTOW.
 Finally, Section~8 concludes the paper with a summary of the main results and their conceptual significance.